On the dynamics of endomorphisms of affine surfaces: The dynamical spectrum of the algebraic torus

 \section{The dynamical spectrum of the algebraic torus}

 If $V$ is an algebraic variety, let $\End(V)$ be the semigroup of dominant endomorphisms of $V$.
 We define the \emph{dynamical spectrum} of $V$ by

 As every $2\times 2$ matrix with integer coefficients induces a monomial endomorphism of the algebraic torus $\G_m^2$, we have that $\Lambda (\G_m^2)$ is the set of Perron numbers of degree $\leq 2$.
 By Theorem \ref{BigThmDynamicalDegreesEng}, this shows that $\Lambda (\G_m^2)$ is maximal among the dynamical spectra of normal affine surfaces.
 One might wonder if this is a characterization of the algebraic torus but we show that this is not the case.
+In fact, we show that any Perron number of degree 2 is the dynamical degree of a monomial transformation of $\A^2_\k$ with positive coefficients.
+Thus we prove the following result.